-On startup, the RCA2600 defaults at its maximum brightness.
-You may adjust the screen brightness at any time with the DIMMER PUSH BUTTONS (DIM).
+On startup, the RCA2600-P defaults at its maximum brightness.
+You may adjust the screen brightness at any time by pressing the DIMMER PUSH BUTTONS (DIM).

-Press and hold the DIM (▼) or BRIGHTEN (▲) PUSH BUTTONS until you reach the desired setting and release, or tap each button for incremental steps (See figure 3.2 for dimming controls).
+Press and hold the DIM (♥) or BRIGHTEN (▲) PUSH BUTTON until you reach the desired setting and release, or tap each button for incremental steps (See figure 3.2 for dimming controls).